open-needs/open-needs.github.io/docs/open_needs_webapp.rst

 .. http:get:: /(str:org_id)/

-   Shows the main page with the selected organisation from the url
+   Shows the main page with the selected organization from the url

    :example: https://app.open-needs.org/rocketLabs

 .. http:get:: /(str:org_id)/(str:project)

-   Shows the main page with the selected organisation and project from the url
+   Shows the main page with the selected organization and project from the url

    :example: https://app.open-needs.org/rocketLabs/neptune3000

 .. http:get:: /(str:org_id)/(str:project)?filter=

-   Shows the main page with the selected organisation and project from the url
+   Shows the main page with the selected organization and project from the url

    :query filter: An Open-Needs Query Language (ONQL) string